marchingband/wvr/README.md

 * wait for the sync to complete, you will get a popup uffering to refresh the browser.
 First reset the WVR by pressing the reset button on the WVR, then click **yes** and the browser will refresh.
 You will see your pin configs have updated, and your sounds are displayed in the sounds menu.
 Now when you press **audition** the sound will not play in the browser, it will play on the WVR.
 * connect headphones or some line out to the WVR
 * using a wire (or a female jumper cable) connect the **GND** pin on the WVR to pin **D2**, and your sound should play.
+* Changes to the Pin Configuration will not take effect until you reset the WVR, so get in the habit of reseting your WVR as you make changes, after perforing a SYNC.
+WVR only takes a few seconds to boot and present WIFI, so it is not a real bottle neck in your workflow, your computer will not even notice that the network has been reset.

 # understanding priority
 WVR can playback up to 18 stereo sounds at once.
 It mixes all the sounds into a stereo output.
 If you play very fast, or play dense chords, or have very long sounds, it's possible to ask the WVR to play back more then 18 sounds.
 When this happens, WVR runs an algorithm to figure out what to do.
 It will try to find an old, or an unimportant sound, stop playing that sound, and play the newly triggered sound instead.
 You can help it make this decision by giving some sounds higher **priority**.
 A lower priority sound will never stop a higher priority sound, only equal or lower priority.
 In the case where all 18 voices are busy playing high priority sounds, and a lower priority sound is triggered, WVR will not play the sound.